catkin/xylem/docs/design.rst

   what to do (like debian conffile).
 - Do the API calls respect the ``XYLEM_PREFIX`` environment variable or need explicit setting of a ``prefix`` parameter?
 I think the latter.

+  + *Dirk:* For rosdistro we actually do the first approach - the environment variable ROSDISTRO_INDEX_URL is also used for API calls (if not overridden by passing a custom index url).
+I think that approach has the advantage that any tool using rosdistro will use the custom url when it is defined in the environment.

+    Wouldn't it be kind of unexepcted if the command line tool xylem uses the prefix from the environment but a different tools like bloom falls back to a different default?
+Then you would also lack a way to override the prefix for any tool using the API (or that tool would need to expose a custom way to override the prefix).
 - It was mentioned that the debian install needs to work out-of-the-box "without any post-installation work".
 Why exactly?
 Is post-install work (like calling ``init``) ok if it does not require internet